filecoin-project/filecoin-docs/content/en/reference/json-rpc/chain/index.md

 ## ChainReadObj

-ChainReadObj reads ipld nodes referenced by the specified CID from chain blockstore and returns raw bytes.
+ChainReadObj reads IPLD nodes referenced by the specified CID from chain blockstore and returns raw bytes.

 Perms: read